For daily wit & wisdom, sign up for the Almanac newsletter.

 Here’s how to make pomander balls, which are simply oranges pierced by cloves.
 As the fruit dries, it releases a lovely fragrance.
-Pomanders make beautiful centerpieces, gifts for friends, tree ornaments, and air fresheners.
+Orange pomanders make beautiful Christmas gifts, ornaments, and air fresheners

 Medieval herbalists used pomanders—mixtures of fragrant, dried herbs in cloth bags or perforated boxes—to ward off illness or bring strength and good fortune.